The Copper (1930 film)

 The Copper, or The Grasper (Der Greifer), is a 1930 British-German crime film directed by Richard Eichberg and starring Hans Albers, Charlotte Susa, and Margot Landa.
-It is the German-language version of the British film Night Birds, which was also directed by Eichberg but with an English-speaking cast.
+It is the German-language version of the British film Night Birds, which was also directed by Eichberg but with an English-speaking cast, and which was released in the USA under the title Nacht-Bummler by Columbia Pictures Corp.
 Both films were made by British International Pictures at their Elstree Studios at a time when such multiple-language versions were common.

 It was a success in Germany, launching Albers as a major star.
 In 1958, the film was remade with Albers reprising his role.